What to Expect from a Medical Fitness Professional?

 Anyone with basic knowledge of the fitness industry can advertise themselves as a fitness trainer.
 This does an injustice to the many experienced and credentialed health and fitness professionals.
-This also puts the consumer at risk and places an unfair burden on them to screen and research the credentials of a potential health and fitness professional.
+This also puts the consumer at risk and places an unfair burden on them to screen and research the credentials of potential health and fitness professionals.

 Most in the general public do not know how to develop the components of a progressive fitness program.
 People with chronic medical conditions have an even greater challenge.
 They need to find a fitness professional that has specialty training to understand their specific needs and limitations.

-What is a Medical Fitness Professional?
+What is a Medical Fitness Specialist?

-Medical fitness professionals help make the transition from medical management and/or physical therapy to a regular physical activity program following a surgery, an injury, a medical diagnosis or exacerbation of a pre-existing condition.
+Medical Fitness Specialists help make the transition from medical management and/or physical therapy to a regular physical activity program following a surgery, an injury, a medical diagnosis or exacerbation of a pre-existing condition.
 They possess the training and skills to work with medical conditions; medical needs may include obesity, diabetes, hypertension, neuromuscular disorders, heart disease, lung disease, osteoporosis, orthopedic injury, cancer, Alzheimer’s, arthritis, Parkinson’s, multiple sclerosis, and mental disorders.

 They can help you regain your strength, endurance, and functional movement during and following rehabilitation for diseases, disorders, surgeries and ailments.
 They can work in complement with your health care team.